computational-metabolomics/dmatools-galaxy/README.md

 Warning
 ------
 Proceed with caution these tools are in active development so tools may change!
-Stable release coming soon.
+Stable release to Galaxy toolshed coming soon.

 Galaxy
 ------